 Note: 2011B was previously a fixed spread to SIFMA and was not tracked here.
-It is now is a spread to 72 percent of LIBOR and will be tracked here once there is three months of data available.
+It is now a spread to 72 percent of LIBOR and will be tracked here once there is sufficient data available.

 Exhibit D-1 Swap Profile